The Health Benefits of Pumpkins & Pumpkin Seeds

 Here's an endorsement for this book:

-“Susan’s wonderful and upbeat book, Wired for High-Level Wellness: Simple Ways to Rejuvenate, Meditate & Prosper shows us how we can all choose to be vibrantly healthy, happy, balanced, successful, peaceful and heart-centered.
+“Susan’s wonderful and upbeat book, A HUG IN A MUG shows us how we can all choose to be vibrantly healthy, happy, balanced, successful, peaceful and heart-centered.
 She has taught me about all aspects of well-being, clean living and how to maintain a healthy body, mind and spirit in an everyday stressful life.
 Confucius once said that ‘everything has beauty, but not everyone sees it.’
 In her book, Susan teaches us to see beauty and vitality in everyday living—even during stressful times—and to realize that age is just a number and we can choose to be youthful well into older age.
 If you simply want to enrich your experience of living, making your life a great adventure and celebration, then this esteemed book was written just for you.
-Susan even offers intermission breaks in the book with very humorous stories that had me laughing aloud.
+Susan even offers very humorous stories that had me laughing aloud.
 Not only does she provide a plethora of sound and practical health advice to help us all look and feel younger, boost energy, supercharge self-esteem, strengthen the brain, and cultivate an attitude of gratitude, but she also provides some delicious recipes that are easy and fast to get ready for busy people like me who want to eat healthfully and have limited time for meal preparation.
 Her green smoothie, golden milk, and chia pudding recipes are now part of my high-level wellness program.
-I invite you to wake up to the fullness of life, read Wired for High-Level Wellness, become inspired, and live a healed life.”
+I invite you to wake up to the fullness of life, read A HUG IN A MUG and become inspired, and live a healed life.” ~ Myran Thomas, LA Esthetique Wellness